Growing a coalition of the willing

 - International support

-- Inclusion and collaboration
+- A sense of inclusion and collaboration

 - Making progress with the various “questions arising” described in previous chapters: